Augusta National Golf Club: Early planning

-Augusta National was founded in 1932 by Bobby Jones and Clifford Roberts on the 365-acre site of a former nursery/antebellum plantation called Fruitland (later Fruitlands).
+Augusta National (originally, during planning stages, Augusta-National) was founded in 1932 by Bobby Jones and Clifford Roberts on the 365 acre site of a former nursery and antebellum plantation called Fruitland (later Fruitlands).
 Jones sought to create a world-class winter golf course in his native state of Georgia.
 During the first decade of the club's existence, membership was low and finances were short due to the Great Depression and the relatively remote location of Augusta, forcing the duo to scrap future plans for a "ladies' course", squash and tennis courts, and various estates.
+Roberts later said that had they known how long the Depression would last, they would not have proceeded.